-Maintain at least 1 meter (3 feet) distance between yourself and anyone who is coughing or sneezing.
+Maintain at least 2 meters (about 6 feet) distance between yourself and anyone who is coughing or sneezing.

 Why?
-When someone coughs or sneezes they spray small liquid droplets from their nose or mouth which may contain a virus.
+When someone coughs, sneezes or even speaks they spray small liquid droplets from their nose or mouth which may contain a virus.
 If you are too close, you can breathe in the droplets, including the COVID-19 virus if the person coughing has the disease.

 Avoid touching eyes, nose and mouth

 Why?
 Hands touch many surfaces and can pick up viruses.
 Once contaminated, hands can transfer the virus to your eyes, nose or mouth.
 From there, the virus can enter your body and can make you sick.